zsoltf/kryten/README.md

   require 'kryten'
   include Kryten

-  # define work to be done in a class with a run method
+  # Define work to be done in a class with a run method.
+  # This method will be run at an interval defined by the timer method.
+  # Execution happens in the background based on the type of task included.

   class Work
     include ThreadedTask